LutherYTT/-Software-Engineering-Academic-Record-System-Demo/README.md

 ## Setup (Jupyter Notebook)
 - 1. You can install Jupyter Notebook on https://jupyter.org/
-- 2. Extract the all the project file into same directory
+- 2. Extract the all the project file into same directory.
-- 3. Enter jupyter notebook
-- 4. Run Academic-Registry-Portal.ipynb
-- 5. At "Run" column, select run all cells
+- 3. At "Run" column, select run all cells.
+- 4. The program should be exexuted, a window should be poped out.

 ## Setup (VS Code)
-- 1. Download and install Python
+- 1. Download and install Python.
-- 2. Run file in cmd line or run through ide
+- 2. Run file in cmd line or run through ide.
-- 3. Open Terminal input "pip install PySimpleGUI==4.60.5" to install PySimpleGUI
+- 3. Open Terminal input "pip install PySimpleGUI==4.60.5" to install PySimpleGUI.
-- 4. Open Terminal input "pip install pandas==1.4.4" to install Pandas
+- 4. Open Terminal input "pip install pandas==1.4.4" to install Pandas.
-- 5. Run all
+- 5. Run all.

 ## Project Setup
 !THIS PROJECT CAN'T RUN ON COLAB!